Life on Dorm

 Really Like?

 One of the most unique aspects about Woodberry is that we are 100% boarding.
 Any student that attends Woodberry, lives here.
 So what does that mean for the boys who live here.
-Click this link to hear from Luke Stone ’20 about the true realities of living on dorm.
+Click the link below to hear from Senior Prefect, Solomon Kayobotsi '25, and other current students about what life at Woodberry looks like to them.

 What Does Dorm Look